 Look for the “Cross-List this Section” button and click.
 Depending on your browser, the button could be located at the bottom or top right of your screen.

-Finally, confirm that the resulting course is the "Parent Course" then click "Cross-List This Section".
+Finally, confirm that the resulting course is the correct "Parent Course" then click "Cross-List This Section".

 - First, go to the course where you want to have enrollments combined.
 This will serve as the “parent” course.

 - Next, look at the browser address bar, copy/write down the numbers at the end of the url.
 This is the Canvas Course ID number.

 - Then, go to the course to be cross-listed (the “child” course or section).
 From that course, click on Settings button located at the bottom of the course menu—> and then click on the Sections tab.

 - Click on the blue link (course name) under Course Sections.